Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 We prefer using GNU/Linux, sticking to the latest stable release of Erlang, and building it from sources, thanks to GNU ``make``.

-We recommend indeed obtaining Erlang thanks to a manual installation (refer to the corresponding `Myriad prerequisite section <http://myriad.esperide.org#prerequisites>`_  for more precise guidelines), Awstats thanks to your distribution of choice (ex: ``pacman -S awstats``) and, for all Erlang-related software, to rely on rebar3.
+We recommend indeed obtaining Erlang thanks to a manual installation (refer to the corresponding `Myriad prerequisite section <http://myriad.esperide.org#prerequisites>`_  for more precise guidelines), Awstats thanks to your distribution of choice (ex for Arch Linux: ``pacman -S awstats``) and, for all Erlang-related software, to rely on `rebar3 <https://www.rebar3.org/>`_.

 One wanting to be able to operate on the source code of these dependencies may define appropriate symbolic links in a ``_checkouts`` directory created at the root one's ``us-web`` clone, these links pointing to relevant GIT repositories.